 The Bee Trail is a mapped city wide trail of 12 artist commissioned illustrated signs, each installed in a different city park or green space, that can be found via a free map, at any time of the year.
 At each trail point you can learn about a different pollinator with our mini quiz and bee facts.
 You can download a free App to make each trail sign Bee illustration come to life before your eyes; in AR (Augmented Reality).
 The concept design and development for this Bee Trail by director Rebecca has always had the ambition to be transferable.
 We have already been contacted by other City Councils about installing it in green spaces up and down the country, and we make it very cost effective to do so.
 The trail is available to anyone with a green space; get in touch!
-Scroll down for more info on maps and the App.
+Scroll down for more info on maps and the App, and our Sponsors!

 News - 2017 Winner of Defra National Pollinator award and a 'Bees Needs Champion'More on the award here.

 Thank you to our generous sponsors who are -